cr88192/bgbtech_btsr1arch/README.md

 (2025-03): jx2vlcore3 does XG1/XG2/XG3 and RV64G.
 * But, can't boot a standard RV OS kernel.

+misc_x3vm: Userspace-only interpreter for XG3 and RISC-V.
+* Intended to allow program images to be run within a host application.
+* In this case, the application takes on the role of the OS.

 tk_qsrc: Source for Quake, Doom, and C library.
 * A lot of the code here was not written by me; check licensing more carefully in here.